muratk3n/thirdwave/en/README.md

 # Tweets

-Thesis: "In the past 10 years, there has been a new trend in wind
-power: harvesting the energy of high-altitude winds.
+"In the past 10 years, there has been a new trend in wind power: harvesting the energy of high-altitude winds.
 At 1000 m altitude, winds are about three-times faster than surface winds...
 Furthermore, high winds are steadier and available almost all over the world, unlike surface winds which are intermittent and only exploitable in certain areas of the globe"

 ---